 A job analysis is a process used to collect information about the duties, responsibilities, necessary skills, outcomes, and work environment of a particular job.
-You need as much data as possible to put together a job description, which is the frequent result of the job analysis.
+You need as much data as possible to put together a job description, which is the frequent output result of the job analysis.

 The job analysis pares the responsibilities of a job down to the core functions necessary to successfully perform the job.
 The job analysis is useful in providing an overview of the fundamental requirements of any position.

 The job analysis is a handy tool that you can use to populate any of these processes for employment success.

-How to Do a Job Analysis
+How to Perform a Job Analysis

 Certain activities will help you create a successful job analysis.
 The job analysis may include the following activities:

 It is critical that you ask the actual employees who are doing the job what they do every day on the job.
-Frequently, HR and management (especially senior management) have no idea what the day to day functions of any job are.
-They may see the output but they have no idea what work actions and behaviors go into producing it.
+Frequently, HR and management (especially senior management) have no idea what encompasses the day to day functions of any particular job.
+They may see the output but they have no idea what work actions and behaviors go into the employee producing it.

 While you never want to copy another company's job description, looking at several is helpful in writing your own job descriptions.

 You can find sample job descriptions by searching for “[Job Title] Sample Description” or you can look at job postings for positions companies are currently hiring.
 You can also look at LinkedIn to see how people describe their accomplishments in a job.

 Not every job within a company is optimized.
-You may find duties that are undone or projects that you should move from one department to another.
+You may find duties that are undone or important projects that you should move from one department to another.
 You may discover tasks that another job would more successfully and easily accomplish.

 When you're doing a job analysis, make sure you look at the needs of the company and at any unassigned or illogical responsibility.
 Then, work with management to add the proper tasks to the proper job analysis.

 Sometimes companies will happily share information about their job descriptions.
 There are also salary survey companies, where you can match up your jobs to their descriptions and share salary information.
 But, they can also help you figure out what to include in your own job descriptions.

 Sometimes you get so caught up in the tasks that you forgot to look at the needed outcomes.
 For instance, if it's the report that is needed, all the gathering and auditing of data is worthless without the final analysis and report.

 Sometimes, you can identify holes in your organization and figure out a way to fill them by doing job analyses.
 Tasks are not assigned to any employee that needs to be done, for example.
 Or, one job has more tasks than any one person could accomplish.

 The more information you can gather, the easier you will find the actual writing of the job description.
 You don't need to worry about pretty language.
 You want a functional job description more than anything else.
 Make sure it is clear and concise.
 Ask yourself, “If somebody else read this, would they know what the person in this position actually does?”

 Don't put off writing job descriptions.
 You will find them invaluable when you look at salary and compensation when hiring and promoting, and when evaluating whether or not a job meets the qualifications for exemption from overtime.
 They are an effective communication tool to use with employees so your expectations are clear.